Table of Contents

 5. 5G Networks Will … Be Closer to Reality

-Well sort of.
-We’ve been hearing a lot of 5G phone service for a long time now. in 2017 carriers will actively be testing their 5G networks in select markets with select phones.
-This means by the end of 2017 you could be one of a lucky handful of Americans who are able to test out 5G as a replacement to your traditional home broadband line.
+Well, sort of.
+We’ve been hearing a lot of 5G phone service for a long time now.
+In 2017 carriers will actively be testing their 5G networks in select markets with select phones.
+This means by the end of 2017.
+You could be one of a lucky handful of Americans who can test out 5G as a replacement to your traditional home broadband line.

-You can rest assured that US Mobile is working adamantly to ensure that you get the best cellphone service possible, by helping you figure out how much data you really need, to explaining how to save data we have you covered.
+You can rest assured that US Mobile is working adamantly to ensure that you get the best cellphone service possible by figuring out how much data you really need and explaining how to save data we have you covered.